Give someone the time of their lives and… Change yours.

 During time off are we allowed to stay on site?

 Yes, staff are welcome to head off site or stay on during the weekends off.
-While campers are present, we ask that you stay on site.
 Food is provided during the weekends.
-(We have a sign-up during the week so we know how much to prep).
+(We have a sign-up during the week so we know how much to food to prepare).

 Do I need to work the entire summer?